JavachipMom/JavaWorks_App/README.md

   JavaWorks a local coffeeshop search app for remote developers

 ##Elevator Pitch
-  My project called JavaWorks is an app for remote workers(like developers) to use to find local coffeeshops in the area that offer the best wifi speeds, detailed description of comfortability, and price of items..
+  My project called JavaWorks is an app for remote workers(like developers) to use to find local coffeeshops in the area that offer the best wifi speeds, detailed description of comfortability, and price of items.

 ##Desired Outcome
   Who is my target users?